Education

 Run It Back offers accurate, well-sourced articles about various topics within black history, told through the lives of fascinating people and compelling places.
 The articles are written by author and journalist Victor Luckerson (that’s me).
 I have presented my research at the Smithsonian’s National Museum of African American History and Culture and more than a dozen colleges across the United States.
 These pieces are generally brief (1,500 words or so) and are accessible enough to be used by students of all ages.

-The articles below are organized by topic.
+The articles below are organized by the state in which the stories take place.
 This is a growing archive so check back frequently for updates.

 For any questions about sourcing or further reading, please contact me directly at vic.luckerson@gmail.com.
 Also, if you end up using any of my work for educational purposes, please let me know so I can track the impact this archive is having.